pterodactyl/documentation/panel/1.0/updating.md

 the fact that 7.3 is now EOL we have bumped the minimum acceptable PHP version to 7.4 — PHP 8 is recommended.
 You will also need to be using Composer v2.

+If you are currently running panel version 1.2.2 or older, do not update to PHP 8+ until after running the command to enter maintenance mode.

 **Before continuing**, please ensure that your system has been upgraded to at least PHP 7.4 by running `php -v`.
 You should see output similar to the output below.
 If you do not see at least PHP 7.4 you will need to upgrade by following our [PHP Upgrade Guide](/guides/php_upgrade.md) and then return to this documentation.